akimon658/akimon658.github.io/content/about/index.en.md

 I'll write about Pokémon and tech.

 ## About Me

-I'm a Pokémon Trainer and love Google and [BUMP OF CHICKEN](https://en.wikipedia.org/wiki/Bump_of_Chicken).
+I'm a Pokémon Trainer, who loves Google and [BUMP OF CHICKEN](https://en.wikipedia.org/wiki/Bump_of_Chicken).
 I'm learning English, so I'm happy if you make a comment or give me some advice.

+## System requirements

+- Google Chrome
+- Microsoft Edge

+I usually test both of them on Windows.
+It may not work correctly on non-Chromium browsers.